pgdemiranda/ml_capstone2024/README.md

 # FIPE Table - Historical Vehicle Price Data
 ## Overview
+This Regression Machine Learning project was developed as part of the DataTalks Machine Learning Zoomcamp certification (2024 cohort).
+Its objective is to predict the values of second-hand cars based on their year of manufacture, brand, and model, using the FIPE Table—the standard reference for vehicle pricing in Brazil.

 The FIPE Table's primary function is to calculate the average prices of vehicles (cars, motorcycles, and trucks) for each model and version across Brazil.
 It serves as the main reference for negotiations or valuations, offering consumers guidance on what constitutes a fair buying or selling price for a given vehicle.
 The values are estimated based on a survey of vehicle prices and are updated monthly.
 The prices reflect the average values being negotiated in the market, with adjustments depending on variables such as the vehicle's condition, manufacturer, year, model, region, optional features, color, and other relevant factors.
 In addition to being a benchmark for retailers and dealers, the FIPE Table is used by insurance companies to calculate indemnities in cases of theft or total loss, as well as for insurance policy pricing and tax calculations, such as the IPVA (Vehicle Property Tax).

-1. The FIPE Table expresses average prices for cash transactions in resale markets targeting individual consumers (natural persons) across Brazil.
+1. The FIPE Table expresses average prices for cash transactions in resale markets targeting individual consumers across Brazil.
 It is intended as a negotiation or valuation parameter.
 Actual transaction prices may vary depending on the region, vehicle condition, color, accessories, or other factors influencing supply and demand for a specific vehicle.
 2. The vehicle year refers to the model year, excluding vehicles designed for professional or special purposes.
 3. Prices are expressed in BRL (Brazilian reais) for the referenced month and year.